 Doing this at the very beginning of the link audit will speed up your workflow.
-If a link is not indexed, but it is pointing to your site, it’s good to disavow it.
-If a site is good quality, it never has issues with that.
+If a link is not indexed, but is pointing to your site, it’s good to disavow it.
+If a site is of good quality, it never has issues with that.

 After that, you will have less links to analyze.